How much does it cost to adopt a pet?

 Follow the steps on our "Lost Your Pet?" page.

-If my lost pet is at the shelter, do I have to pay any fees?
+If my lost pet is at the shelter, will I incur any fees?

 Fees are available on our fees page.